ulfschneider/somap/README.md

 Returns a boolean asserting whether a value has been associated to the key in the SoMap object or not.

 <code>SoMap.prototype.keys()</code>
-Returns a new Iterator object that contains the keys for each element in the SoMap object in insertion order.
+Returns a new Iterator object that contains the keys for each element in the SoMap object in defined order.

 <code>SoMap.prototype.set(key, value)</code>
-Sets the value for the key in the SoMap object.
+SoSets the value for the key in the SoMap object.
 Returns the SoMap object.

 <code>SoMap.prototype.values()</code>
-Returns a new Iterator object that contains the values for each element in the SoMap object in insertion order.
+Returns a new Iterator object that contains the values for each element in the SoMap object in defined order.

-<code>SoMap.prototype[@@iterator]()</code>
+<code>SoMap.prototype[@@iterator] ()</code>
-Returns a new Iterator object that contains an array of [key, value] for each element in the SoMap object in insertion order.
+Returns a new Iterator object that contains an array of [key, value] for each element in the SoMap object in defined order.

+<code>SoMap.prototype.min()</code>
+Returns the minimum key-value pair of the SoMap object

+<code>SoMap.prototype.max()</code>
+Returns the maximum key-value of the SoMap object

+### Construct a Sorted Set

+Construct with <code>new SoSet([iterable], [comparator])</code>

+<code>iterable</code> - optional
+An Array or other iterable object whose elements are key-value pairs (arrays with two elements, e.g. [[ 1, 'one' ],[ 2, 'two' ]]).
+Each key-value pair is added to the new Map; null values are treated as undefined.

+<code>comparator</code> - optional
+Specifies a function that defines the sort order.
+If omitted, the contents are sorted according by natural order of the keys.

+If a and b are two elements being compared, then:

+If <code>comparator(a, b)</code> is less than 0, sort a to an index lower than b, i.e. a comes first.
+If <code>comparator(a, b)</code> returns 0, leave a and b unchanged with respect to each other, but sorted with respect to all different elements.
+If <code>comparator(a, b)</code> is greater than 0, sort b to an index lower than a, i.e. b comes first.
+<code>comparator(a, b)</code> must always return the same value when given a specific pair of elements a and b as its two arguments.
+If inconsistent results are returned then the sort order is undefined.

+### SoSet API

+<code>SoSet.prototype.add(value)</code>
+Appends a new element with the given value to the SoSet object.
+Returns the SoSet object.

+<code>SoSet.prototype.clear()</code>
+Removes all elements from the SoSet object.

+<code>SoSet.prototype.delete(value)</code>
+Removes the element associated to the value and returns the value that SoSet.prototype.has(value) would have previously returned.
+SoSet.prototype.has(value) will return false afterwards.

+<code>SoSet.prototype.entries()</code>
+Returns a new Iterator object that contains an array of [value, value] for each element in the SoSet object, in defined order.
+This is kept similar to the Map object, so that each entry has the same value for its key and value here.

+<code>SoSet.prototype.forEach(callbackFn[, thisArg])</code>
+Calls callbackFn once for each value present in the SoSet object, in defined order.
+If a thisArg parameter is provided to forEach, it will be used as the this value for each callback.

+<code>SoSet.prototype.has(value)</code>
+Returns a boolean asserting whether an element is present with the given value in the SoSet object or not.

+<code>SoSet.prototype.keys()</code>
+Is the same function as the values() function and returns a new Iterator object that contains the values for each element in the SoSet object in defined order.

+<code>SoSet.prototype.values()</code>
+Returns a new Iterator object that contains the values for each element in the SoSet object in defined order.

+<code>SoSet.prototype[@@iterator] ()</code>
+Returns a new Iterator object that contains the values for each element in the SoSet object in defined order

+<code>SoSet.prototype.min()</code>
+Returns the minimum value of the SoSet object

+<code>SoSet.prototype.max()</code>
+Returns the maximum value of the SoSet object

 ### Tests
 The tests for this code require `npm` and `Jest` to be installed on the machine.
 With that, tests will be fired by issuing